loge5/node-sql-dao/README.md

 **In early development state (not use now)**

 # Features
-- Validation in model
-- CRUD of an model without writing sql
+- CRUD an model without writing sql

-## Supported SQL-Databases
+- Add validation to a model

-- MySql
+- MySql connection included

-## TODO

-- DAO-Class generator
+- soon: genereate DAO directly from datebase

 # Install